DawsonBodenhamer/AdorableHamsterPets-Source/README.md

 *   **Cucumber/Green Beans:** Grow 'em, eat 'em raw (if you must), slice 'em, steam 'em.
 Culinary possibilities are… present.
 *   **Steamed Green Beans:** A suspiciously potent super-food for your hamster.
 Grants temporary buffs, followed by a mandatory "please wait" period.
 Don't get greedy.
 *   **Hamster Food Mix:** Allegedly gourmet.
 Heals well, bypasses their irritating pickiness, and is the key to unlocking their cheek pouches.
 Craft it.
 Or don't.
 Your hamster, your problem.
 *   **Cheese:** Not only can it lure hamsters onto your shoulder, it's player-edible.
 Surprisingly nutritious (think cooked porkchop levels) and you can scarf it down about 30% faster than most foods.
 The only catch?
 The... *distinctively moist* eating sound.
 Consider it an acquired taste.
+Its nutritional value is fully configurable, for those of you who felt cheese was somehow "unbalanced."
+Plebs.

 ..........................
 </details>